 However, none of these men committed suicide.
 Solomon learned to “fear God and keep his commandments, for this is the duty of all mankind” (Ecclesiastes 12:13).
 Elijah was comforted by an angel, allowed to rest, and given a new commission.
 Jonah received admonition and rebuke from God.
 Paul learned that, although the pressure he faced was beyond his ability to endure, the Lord can bear all things: “This happened that we might not rely on ourselves but on God, who raises the dead” (2 Corinthians 1:9).

 So, according to the Bible, suicide is a sin.
-It is not the “greatest” sin—it is no worse than other evils, in terms of how God sees it, and it does not determine whether or not a person goes to hell.
+It is not the “greatest” sin—it is no worse than other evils, in terms of how God sees it, and it does not determine a person’s eternal destiny.
 However, suicide definitely has a deep and lasting impact on those left behind.
 The painful scars left by a suicide do not heal easily.
 May God grant His grace to each one who is facing trials today (Psalm 67:1).
 And may each of us take hope in the promise, “Everyone who calls on the name of the Lord will be saved” (Romans 10:13).